mzhr/LibreNote/README.md

 + Data persistance in Private Mode
 + Able to delete notes by holding note and selecting delete

-Development Roadmap
--------------------

 ### 0.3
 + Actionbar options and project information
 + Importing and Exporting options in Actionbar
-+ Settings in options including themes
++ Settings in options

-+ Add to fdroid and playstore
+Development Roadmap
+-------------------

 ### 1.0
++ Work on UI/UX and google material design compliance
++ A New Icon
 + Folders for notes and searching
 + Edit history and Dates
++ Polished note listing as cards
 + Custom textstyles for text notes most likely thourgh markdown
 + Actionmode for managing notes and textnote
-+ Polished note listing aswell as card or mixture style listing
-+ Password options for notes, folders or the app

 ### 2.0
 + User created notifications